BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    - The boilerplate uses the **grunt-contrib-requirejs** to run the Require.js optimizer and the **grunt-contrib-jshint** plugin to automate JSHint code quality checking.
 Both plugins are maintained by the core Grunt team.

+**What Grunt tasks can I use?**

+   - The boilerplate provides a `test` and `build` task.
+The `test` task will only JSHint your code for quality.
+You can run the `test` task by typing `grunt test`.
+The `build` task will concatenate and minify your Desktop/Mobile JavaScript and CSS files using the Require.js optimizer.
+You can run the `build` task by typing `grunt build`.

 **Do I have to use everything the boilerplate gives me?**

    -No!
 Feel free to update the boilerplate to fit the needs of your application.
 Certain things that you might not want/need include templates, mobile and desktop versions, jQuery Mobile, etc.